tberey/html-css-js-blank-website-template/README.md

 <!-- ABOUT THis PROJECT -->
 ## About This Project
-This is a fresh & blank website template, that simply uses HTML, CSS and JavaScript - view in any web browser.
+This is a fresh & blank website template, that simply uses HTML, CSS and JavaScript - view in any web browser on a desktop or mobile.
 This is the perfect starting point for any project requiring a UI or client, as you can simply begin editing this template and go anywhere from there, without any hassle or unnecessary additions.
+Designed for any screen type or size!

 *This template is completely unrestricted, and free for anyone to use, unlimited, with no credit or acknowledgements needed.*